earthly/website/blog/_posts/2023-06-16-cmake-gcc-cross-compile.md

     Learn how to cross-compile binaries for different architectures using CMake and GCC in this tutorial.
 Discover the process of building a simple C++ program and then cross-compiling it for ARM64-based devices, along with troubleshooting tips for common issues.
 last_modified_at: 2023-07-19
 ---
-**In this article, we delve into ARM64 cross-compilation.
-Frustrated with complex Makefiles and GCC?
-Earthly streamlines and speeds up your C++ builds.
-[Learn how](/).**
+**This article addresses the complexities of ARM64 cross-compilation.
+Earthly streamlines C++ build processes for those accustomed to Makefiles and GCC.
+Learn more about Earthly.**

 Cross-compilation is the process of compiling your program on a different host than the target system.
 This enables developers to build binaries for different architectures without using those specific architectures themselves.
 For example, with cross-compilation, you can compile a binary for ARM-based devices like a Raspberry Pi on your standard x86-64 development machine.